If you have erectile dysfunction (ED) the treatment that you will receive will depend on the underlying cause of the condition.

 These medications are triggered by sexual stimulation, so you also need to be aroused for the medication to work.

-PDE-5 inhibitors should be used with caution in people who have cardiovascular disease, such as coronary heart disease (when your heart's blood supply is blocked or interrupted).
+PDE-5 inhibitors should be used with caution in men who have cardiovascular disease, such as coronary heart disease (when your heart's blood supply is blocked or interrupted).
 However, sexual activity is also likely to be beneficial for your cardiovascular health.
 Your GP should discuss the risks and benefits with you and will prescribe PDE-5 inhibitors if you are fit enough.

-PDE-5 inhibitors should also be used with caution in people who have anatomical problems with their penis, such as Peyronie's disease (a condition that affects the tissue of the penis).
+PDE-5 inhibitors should also be used with caution in men who have anatomical problems with their penis, such as Peyronie's disease (a condition that affects the tissue of the penis).
 However, this will also depend on your individual circumstances and, in some cases, PDE-5 inhibitors will be safe to use.

 - are at risk of priapism – a painful erection that lasts for several hours